The law on gambling in Ireland

 • Banning children from gambling online and in person

-Breaches by licenced gambling bodies
+Breaches by licensed gambling bodies

 Complaints and reporting